QuitarHero/Heros-Marker-Pack/README.md

 ## Features of this pack:

-## Map Timer:
-*I know this is by default in tac0, but I tailored it to my preferences.
-As such there are no World Bosses, Hardcore Bosses, Dry Top, and Ley Line Anomalies in this timer.*
-- Daytime, and HoT metas are edited to be more intuitive.
-- Desert Highlands' Buried Treasure meta is listed.
-- Domain of Istan's Palawadan meta is listed.
-- Thunderhead Peaks' Thunderhead Keep and The Oil Floes metas are listed.

 ## Fractal of the Mists:
 - **Aetherblade:**
   - *Markers* for a quick, group coordinated skip for the electric minigame.